brickbots/PiFinder/docs/source/user_guide.rst

 Connecting to a new WiFi network
 ---------------------------------

-To connect to a new WiFi network, navigate to the Network Setup page and click the + button near the list of WiFi networks.
+To connect to a new WiFi network, navigate to the Network Setup page of the :ref:`user_guide:web interface` and click the + button near the list of WiFi networks.

 .. list-table::
    :width: 100%